 Purpose of [acute] pain

-[Acute] pain has a very clear purpose–to alert to an injury and promote avoidance.
-If you put your hand on a hot stove, the pain will make you quickly pull away and, hopefully, not do that again.
+[Acute] pain has an obvious purpose–to alert to an injury and promote avoidance.
+For example, if you put your hand on a hot stove, the pain will make you quickly pull away and, hopefully, not do that again.
 Without that, you could let your hand burn to coals without even noticing.
-If you broke a bone, without pain, you’d keep using the limb, and it would not get a chance to heal.
+Likewise, if you broke a bone, without pain, you’d keep using the limb, and it would not get a chance to heal.

 Where there is tissue damage, there will be inflammation.
 Inflammation is the body’s response to damage.
 It recruits immune cells and repair crews.
-Tissues swell to allow easy access to the emergency teams and their equipment.
-Imagine a bad collision on a highway.
+As a result, tissues swell to allow easy access to the emergency teams and equipment.
+Imagine a nasty collision on a highway.
 You will see police, firetrucks, ambulances … Everything else needs to get out of the way until the problem is taken care of.

-Anti-inflammatories work by reducing inflammation at the affected tissues.
+Anti-inflammatories work by reducing inflammation in the affected tissues.
 Those can include corticosteroids or nonsteroidal anti-inflammatory drugs (NSAIDs).
 These medications douse the pain-causing fire.

 Corticosteroids are a synthetic version of a natural hormone, cortisol.
 They are extremely good at reducing inflammation and generally making anything feel better.
 Cortisol, however, is a stress hormone, facilitating the body’s response to danger or crisis.
-Which means that while they reduce inflammation, they also generally turn off the immune system and maintenance.
+This means that while they reduce inflammation, they also generally turn off the immune system and maintenance.
 Since the goal through all that is healing, this can be quite counter-productive.
-The only time I agreed to use steroids for Jasmine was after her neck injury.
+Therefore, I only agreed to use steroids for Jasmine after her neck injury.

 The way they work to manage pain is by reducing inflammation.
-With chronic inflammation that is absolutely what you want.
-With a fresh injury or trauma, you want the analgesic effect but how much do you want to knock down the inflammation?
+With chronic inflammation, that is absolutely what you want.
+You want the analgesic effect with a fresh injury or trauma, but how much do you want to knock down the inflammation?
 That is the question, and it is argued both ways.

-Given enough pain, though, I can guarantee you, nobody cares about the potential downside of the resulting pain relief.
-Either way, the question remains how much inflammation is too little or too much.
+Given enough pain, though, I can guarantee that nobody cares about the potential downside of the resulting pain relief.
+Either way, the question remains how much inflammation is too little or too much?
 And whether a safe dose of NSAIDs would ever be able to stop the inflammation completely–not likely.

 Turning off the pain perception

 While opioids get a bad rep, they are the cornerstone of [acute] pain management in veterinary medicine.
-The way they work is by turning off the transmission and perception of pain.
+They work by turning off the transmission and perception of pain.
 They don’t affect the site of damage but make the brain not care.
 It’s like when your smoke detector goes off, and you yank out the batteries.
-There is definitely a time and place for that, not exclusive to surgeries either.
+So there is definitely a time and place for that, not exclusive to surgeries, either.